ByteworksHomeLab/spring-ai-lab/README.md

 JUnit tests use Docker Test Containers to dynamically spin up Postgres PGVector.
 The Spring Boot AI application spins up Docker Compose automatically when it runs providing both Ollama and Postgres PGVector.
 The only thing not automated is the installation of the Llama3 LLM, but that is a one-time task (unless the Docker volume gets deleted).

+__At the end of this README file, you'll learn how to get up and running with OpenAI in less than 15 minutes__.

 ## Audience
 The audience or this project is Spring Framework application developers who are new to artificial intelligence.
 It is expected that you know your way around the Spring Framework, but we don't assume any AI experience.